byu-cs-236-classroom-templates/project-1/README.md

   * Commit your solution on the master branch
   * Push the commit to GitHub -- that should trigger the auto-grader
   * Goto [learningsuite.byu.edu](https://learningsuite.byu.edu) at _Assignments_ &rarr; _Projects_ &rarr; _Project 1_ to submit the following:
-    1. your GitHub ID and Project 1 URL for grading.
+    1. Your GitHub ID and Project 1 URL for grading.
-    1. your docstring discussing how you prompted the AI to generate the code and how you determined the quality and correctness of the code.
+    1. A short paragraph outlining how you prompted the AI to generate the code and how you determined the quality and correctness of that code.
-    1. a screen shot showing no issues with `mypy`, `ruff check`, and `ruff format`.
+    1. A screen shot showing no issues with `mypy`, `ruff check`, and `ruff format`.
   * Confirm on the GitHub Actions pane that the pass-off tests passed, or alternatively, goto the Project 1 URL, find the green checkmark or red x, and click it to confirm the auto-grader score matches the pass-off results from your system.

-### Branches

-Consider using a branch as you work on your submission so that you can `commit` your work from time to time.
-Once everything is working, and the auto-grader tests are passing, then you can `merge` your work into your master branch and push it to your GitHub repository.
-Ask your favorite search engine or generative AI for help learning how to use Git branches.
+## Best Practices

+Remember that the intent of the project is to learn about FSMs while you implement the `lexer` function.
+The best practice for doing this learning is to design an FSM, write a test for that FSM, and repeat.
+There are FSMs that are *easier* and FSMs that are *harder*.
+Perhaps the easiest FSMs are
+- `COMMA`
+- `PERIOD`
+- `Q_MARK`
+- `LEFT_PAREN`
+- `RIGHT_PAREN`
+- `COLON` (implemented in starter code)
+- `EOF` (implemented in starter code)
+Implement one or two of these easiest FSMs by hand (e.g., COMMA and PERIOD) and then use AI to create the code for the rest of the easier FSMs.
+The idea is to offload tedious tasks to AI but **not until you understand what you are doing**.
+We want the AI-generated code to use the same style as your code, and we insist that the AI-generated code be FSMs (and not, for example, string comparisons).

+One way to prompt AI for the code generation is the following

+1. Write tests for the input string `"("`
+1. Tell the AI that you want it to remember the code you are going to type in since you'll be asking about in a subsequent prompt
+1. Copy and past the base FSM into the AI
+1. Copy the `COLON` FSM into the AI and tell the AI that you'll be asking about that code in a subsequent prompt
+1. Tell the AI to create a class that follows the pattern of the `COLON` FSM so that it accepts the string `")"` and generates the `RIGHT_PAREN` token.
+Make sure that each state reads one character at a time.
+1. Copy the AI code into your FSM class
+1. Run your test on the code
+1. Repeat for the other easier FSMs

+Consider also prompting the AI to also generate the unit tests for `tests/tests_fsm.py` and `tests/tests_lexer.py`.

+---

+Other _easier_ FSMs are
+- `COLON_DASH` (demonstrated in Jupyter notebook tutorial)
+- `SCHEMES`
+- `FACTS`
+- `RULES`
+- `QUERIES`

+By hand, write a test, implement, and test the `SCHEMES` FSM using the pattern in the `COLON_DASH` FSM.
+Use AI to generate the code for the `FACTS`, `RULES`, `QUERIES`, etc. Make sure the code uses the same FSM-style class and test each FSM.

+---
+The hardest FSMs are the ones that require some more thought about how to design the FSM correctly.
+- `WHITESPACE` (implemented in the starter code)
+- `ID`
+- `COMMENT`
+- `STRING`
+You may not use AI to write these FSMs.
+Instead, use the following steps, which are written assuming you are creating the `ID` FSM
+1. Draw the FSM that ends in an accept state for any input string that matches the `ID` pattern and in a reject sync state for any other string
+1. Step through the FSM by hand for a string that should end in the accept state
+1. Step through the FSM by hand for a string that should not end in the accept state
+1. Write a test for both of the examples you used when you stepped through by hand
+1. Implement the `ID` FSM and run the test

+Look through the integration tests for some of the trickier tests, especially looking for inputs that will produce an `UNDEFINED` token like a weird string or an input that doesn't match the `ID` pattern.